 Nuggets vs. Timberwolves Injury Report Today - April 21

-The injury report for the Denver Nuggets (53-29) ahead of their NBA playoffs first round game 3 against the Minnesota Timberwolves (42-40) currently has just one player.
-The playoff matchup begins at 9:30 PM ET on Friday, April 21 from Target Center.
+See the injury report for the Denver Nuggets (53-29), which currently has just one player listed, as the Nuggets ready for their NBA playoffs opening round game 3 against the Minnesota Timberwolves (42-40) at Target Center on Friday, April 21 at 9:30 PM ET.

 Watch Nuggets vs. Timberwolves with Fubo!

-The teams meet again after the Nuggets beat the Timberwolves 122-113 Wednesday.
-In the Nuggets' win, Jamal Murray scored 40 points (and added three rebounds and five assists), while Anthony Edwards scored 41 in the losing effort for the Timberwolves.
+The teams meet once again after the Nuggets defeated the Timberwolves 122-113 Wednesday.
+In the Nuggets' victory, Jamal Murray recorded 40 points (and added three rebounds and five assists), while Anthony Edwards scored 41 in the losing effort for the Timberwolves.

 Denver Nuggets Injury Report Today